|System Type||Single Star|

 |Star Type||Main Sequence-Dwarf-G|

 Toshi Aaron (official)

-Stanton is a single star system, discovered in 2903.
+Stanton is a single star system, discovered in 2903 (2851 as of an upcoming revision).
 It is the only system with a green zone reaching four planets, making it suitable for human life.
 All worlds have undergone limited terraforming and have flora and fauna with divergent ecologies.
 They are also corporate-owned while belonging to the United Empire of Earth.